KewenGu/CS3516-Program-1/readme.txt

 	1. The wellknown port number used by both server and client is 4074.
 	2. if the <MEClient.txt> is not specified, the program will get input from the standard input.
-		Valid inputs to the MEClient file are:
+		Valid inputs to MEClient are:
 		1) login <user_name>
 		2) add <id_number> <first_name> <last_name> <gender> <location>
 		3) update <id_number> <first_name> <last_name> <gender> <location>